Coral bells / alumroot

 - Is Coral bells / alumroot good for the Colorado Front Range?

-- Yes.
-Coral bells / alumroot is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Coral bells / alumroot is a well-suited groundcover for Colorado's Front Range.

 - How big does Coral bells / alumroot get?